yahyacivelek/qptoml/README.md

 First one Table and the second one is Philo active objects.

-Here is textual representations of these objects in qptoml:
+Here is textual representations of these objects in sctoml:

 ```
 [[object]]